Chapter 901:5-52 Gypsy Moth

 Rule Amplifies: 927.71

-No common carrier or other person shall move from any regulated area (as defined by rule 901:5-52-04 of the Administrative Code) or from any federal quarantine area any regulated article (as defined by rule 901:5-52-03 of the Administrative Code) except in accordance with the conditions specified herein.
+As stated in rule 901:5-52-01 of the Administrative Code, no person shall move from any regulated area as defined by rule 901:5-52-04 of the Administrative Code any regulated article as defined by rule 901:5-52-03 of the Administrative Code except in accordance with the conditions specified herein.

-(A) A certificate must accompany the movement of regulated articles from any regulated area or from any federal quarantine area into or through any non-regulated point in Ohio.
+(A) A certificate must accompany the movement of regulated articles from any regulated area into or through any non-regulated area in Ohio.
 A copy of the certificate must be forwarded to the Ohio department of agriculture within seven calendar days of movement.
 Certificates may be issued by an inspector if the regulated articles:

-(1) Have originated in non-infested premises and have not been exposed to infestation while within the regulated area or federal quarantine area; or
+(1) Have originated in non-infested premises and have not been exposed to infestation while within the regulated area ; or

 (3) Have been treated to destroy any infestation in accordance with approved procedures; or